HNGamingUK/syntropy-validator-ansible/README.md

 1. You have been provided your validator access key(s)
 2. You have already ordered your VPS(') or dedicated server(s) and have been provided the login credentials
+3. The operating syetem you are running is supported by the ansible playbook (see list below) Debian 9, 10 & 11
-3. The operating system of your server(s) is either Ubuntu 18.04 or 20.04
+  Ubuntu 18.04 & 20.04
 4. You have at least a basic understanding of working with Linux

 ## Pre-reqs